porchard/snATACseq-NextFlow/README.md

 2. Chrom size files for each genome
 3. bwa indices (compatible with bwa v.
 0.7.15)
 4. TSS files (BED6 files denoting TSS positions)

-5. Path to the barcode whitelist.
+When launching the pipeline, as shown in the `nextflow` command below, you'll also need to set the following:

+1. The location of the results directory (e.g., `--results /path/to/results`)
+2. The location of the barcode whitelist (e.g., `--barcode-whitelist /path/to/737K-arc-v1.txt`).
 The 10X ATAC v1 (737K-cratac-v1.txt) and 10X ATAC multiome (737K-arc-v1.txt) whitelists are included in this repo.

-You'll also need to set the params.results variable -- either in the nextflow.config file itself, or on the command line when you run the pipeline ('--results /path/to/results').

 You can split the fastq files into chunks using the --chunks parameter (default: 1, meaning no chunking).
 In the case of very large fastq files this can speed up processing.